🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“± Mobile Network Coverage + 6.7 -- 20 Coverage is generally strong via Telcel in town, though speeds can drop during peak tourist seasons or heavy rain.
+πŸ“± Mobile Network Coverage + 6.7 -- 20 Telcel and AT&T provide solid 4G/LTE coverage in town and along the coast, though speeds can dip during peak tourist season and in more remote beach areas.

 βš–οΈ LEGAL & ADMINISTRATIVE